Briar Schwaller-Hürlimann: Women's

 The new Tirinzoni rink found immediate success on tour, going undefeated in their first event to win the Summer Series.
 The following week, they lost to Team Clancy Grandy in the final of the 2022 Martensville International.
 The team next competed in the 2022 Women's Masters Basel where they lost in the semifinal to Raphaela Keiser.
 They bounced back immediately the following week at the 2022 Stu Sells Toronto Tankard, again going undefeated to claim their second event title of the season.
 Team Tirinzoni continued their strong play into the first Slam event of the season, the 2022 National.
 After an undefeated round robin record, the team beat Jennifer Jones 7–3 in the quarterfinals, Kaitlyn Lawes 7–5 in the semifinals, and Kerri Einarson 7–3 in the championship game to win their third tour event and Schwaller-Hürlimann's first Grand Slam title.
 The team was back on the ice the following week at the 2022 Western Showdown where after dropping their first game, they won seven straight to claim another title.
 Team Tirinzoni's event streak came to an end at the 2022 Tour Challenge where after a 4–0 round robin record, they lost 9–2 in the quarterfinals to Isabella Wranå.
 Next for the team was the 2022 European Curling Championships where they finished third in the round robin with a 6–3 record.
 They then beat Italy's Stefania Constantini in the semifinal before dropping the championship game 8–4 to Denmark's Madeleine Dupont.
 After much success in the first half of the season, the team missed the playoffs at their next two events, the 2022 Masters and the 2023 Canadian Open.
 They rebounded, however, at the 2023 International Bernese Ladies Cup, going a perfect 8–0 to win the event.
-In March 2023, Schwaller-Hürlimann and her husband Yannick Schwaller won the 2023 Swiss Mixed Doubles Curling Championship.
 At the 2023 Swiss Women's Curling Championship, the team won 6–4 over Corrie Hürlimann in the championship game.
 This qualified Team Tirinzoni for the 2023 World Women's Curling Championship where they continued their winning streak, going 12–0 through the round robin.
 They then topped Sweden's Anna Hasselborg 8–4 to qualify for the final against Norway's Marianne Rørvik.
 Despite not having their best game, the Swiss team stole two in the tenth end to win the game 6–3 and secure the World Championship title.
 Team Tirinzoni ended their season at the final two Slams of the season, the 2023 Players' Championship and the 2023 Champions Cup.
 At the Players', the team lost two straight before going on a six-game winning streak to qualify for the final.
 There, they lost 6–5 to Isabella Wranå.
-Next for Schwaller-Hürlimann was the 2023 World Mixed Doubles Curling Championship.
-With husband Yannick, the pair finished the round robin with a 7–2 record, however, due to tiebreking logistics, they finished fourth in their pool and did not advance to the playoffs.
-During the World Mixed Doubles Championship, Team Tirinzoni decided to remove Schwaller-Hürlimann from the team for "team harmony" reasons.
+While Schwaller-Hürlimann was away representing Switzerland at the 2023 World Mixed Doubles Curling Championship, Team Tirinzoni decided to remove Schwaller-Hürlimann from the team for "team harmony" reasons.
 The team made the decision while Schwaller-Hürlimann was playing in the championship, but did not tell her until she travelled to Canada to play in the Champions Cup.
 Schwaller-Hürlimann was replaced by Rachel Erickson at the tournament.